thinktandem/thinktandem.io/src/content/articles/there-and-back-again.md

 This was out of the box for me as I typically spend most of my time at technical presentations, but I've been opening my horizons to learn the business aspects of dev.

 The presentation did not dissapoint.
-I learned how Meghan deals with disruptive incidents in an digital agency framework.
-It was great to here the process and management wrapped around the incident.
+I learned how Meghan deals with disruptive incidents in a digital agency framework.
+It was great to hear the process and management wrapped around the incident.
 Here is the vid:

 <center><iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/VatCYAbrnX0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></center>